 Relationships and social interactions

-Where’d My Friend Go?, by Kerry Dawkins, Richard Ghia-Wilberforce, Hess Sakal and others (2007).
+Where’d My Friend Go?, by Jack Dawkins, Richard Ghia-Wilberforce, Hess Sakal and others (2007).
 Sometimes it’s confusing finding out your friend is actually a plural system and that you’ve got to know several people at once.
 Here’s an article that aims to explain that.

 How Do You Take Your Tea Again?, a guest article by Cally of House Fidelis (2008)

-Problems with the Plural Closet, by Kerry Dawkins and Richard Ghia-Wilberforce (originally written in 2009, expanded and edited in 2014).
+Problems with the Plural Closet, by Jack Dawkins and Richard Ghia-Wilberforce (originally written in 2009, expanded and edited in 2014).
 An article about the difficulties some plural groups encounter when they have to act as though they’re not plural.

 Relationships within systems